Paul-Engerran/DeFi-Endogenous-Fragility/DATA_STATUS.md

 ### 6.2 Known issues and anomalies

-**Issue 1 — Cartesian product in initial Dune query (corrected)** The original join between `lending.borrow` and `lending.supply` at the event level produced N×M rows for multi-position bundled transactions.
+**Issue 1 : Cartesian product in initial Dune query (corrected)** The original join between `lending.borrow` and `lending.supply` at the event level produced N×M rows for multi-position bundled transactions.
 Corrected by pre-aggregating each table by `(tx_hash, blockchain)` before joining.
 Impact: −14.1% on 2024 totals, −30.5% on 2025 totals, < 0.25% for 2021–2023.
 Pearson correlation between old and corrected series: 0.976.
 Coefficients differ by < 3% in log-space.

-**Issue 2 — Three hours with anomalous collateral/debt ratio**
+**Issue 2 : Three hours with anomalous collateral/debt ratio**
-Three hours in October–November 2025 show `total_collateral_seized_usd / total_debt_repaid_usd` ratios exceeding 100,000×, caused by debt values below $100 matched to multi-million collateral valuations of illiquid tokens — a known Dune `prices.usd` artifact.
+Three hours in October–November 2025 show `total_collateral_seized_usd / total_debt_repaid_usd` ratios exceeding 100,000×, caused by debt values below $100 matched to multi-million collateral valuations of illiquid tokens, a known Dune `prices.usd` artifact.
 These hours are economically invisible in the primary variable `total_debt_repaid_usd` (values: $57, $87, $44) and do not affect any result.
 The mean collateral/debt ratio across all hours is distorted to 143× by these three observations; the median is 1.0508, consistent with the expected ~5% liquidation bonus.

-**Issue 3 — Binance return correlation slightly below 0.999**
+**Issue 3 : Binance return correlation slightly below 0.999**
 The Bybit–Binance return correlation is 0.9990 (not 0.999+ as might be expected for the same underlying asset).
 This is consistent with minor microstructure differences between venues and does not affect the choice of Bybit as primary venue.
 The mean absolute spread is 1.98 bps.

-**Issue 4 — Placebo assets show larger β at long horizons (τ = 0.01)** XRP and DOGE exhibit more negative β than ETH at horizons h = 12 and h = 24, τ = 0.01 (XRP: −0.29, DOGE: −0.30 vs ETH: −0.21).
+**Issue 4 : Placebo assets show larger β at long horizons (τ = 0.01)** XRP and DOGE exhibit more negative β than ETH at horizons h = 12 and h = 24, τ = 0.01 (XRP: −0.29, DOGE: −0.30 vs ETH: −0.21).
 This is not evidence that XRP and DOGE are more exposed to the DeFi liquidation channel than ETH; rather, it reflects their structurally higher tail-beta relative to broad crypto market conditions.
 The placebo test is therefore informative primarily at short horizons (h = 0–3), where the direct mechanical channel dominates and ETH shows greater sensitivity than non-collateral assets.
 This interpretation is discussed in `08_robustness.ipynb` and in the paper's robustness section.

-**Issue 5 — Dust cluster, September 2025**
+**Issue 5 : Dust cluster, September 2025**
 Approximately 75,000 micro-liquidation events on September 24–25, 2025 (Aave/Polygon, < $0.02 per position) inflate `n_liquidations` to 654,986 in a single hour.
 Removed by the `ABS(amount_usd) > 5` filter in the Dune query.
 Does not affect `total_debt_repaid_usd`.
 Full documentation in `DUNE_EXTRACTION_BRIEF.md`, Section D.1.

-**Issue 6 — Bootstrap convergence warnings at τ = 0.01**
+**Issue 6 : Bootstrap convergence warnings at τ = 0.01**
 Quantile regression at τ = 0.01 with `max_iter = 10,000` (conquer package) produced convergence warnings on approximately 3–5% of bootstrap replications.
 Verified against two alternative configurations (statsmodels, max_iter = 20,000; 50 replications).
 Central estimates differ by < 3% at key horizons.
 Confidence intervals reported are conservative.
 Full documentation in `07_quantile_lp.ipynb`.

 ---